Introduction

 Introducing Multilingual Support in Surgery Assist, enabling the translation of over 100 languages for your patients.
 Strengthen inclusivity, support equitable access and enhance overall patient experience

-Surgery Assist now integrates directly with your web browser (such as Chrome, Edge, or Safari).
-By moving away from an "iframe" model to a native webpage integration, your Digital Assistant can now be read and translated by your browser’s built-in translation tools.
+Surgery Assist now integrates directly with your web browser (such as Chrome, Edge, Safari etc.).
+By moving away from an "iframe" model to a native webpage integration, your Digital Assistant can now read and translate the deterministic pathways using your browser’s built-in translation tools

 Implementation

 You will be required to update the current Surgery Assist iframe link on your website to an inline link that we will provide you.
-If you do not have direct access yourself, you will need to contact your website provider to update the link
+If you do not have direct access to your website yourself, you will need to contact your website provider to replace it

 Controls

-Language Translation can be turned off at any time if you decide you no longer want this feature or you would like to pause it for a while, just reach out to our Customer Success Team ([email protected])
+Language Translation can be turned off at any time if you decide you no longer want this feature or you would like to pause it, just reach out to our Customer Success Team ([email protected])

 A message will be implemented in the banner of your Digital Assistant to inform patients about the accuracy of browser translation and if they have any queries to contact the surgery directly